altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - Hashes
+   - When loading, remove hashes that belong to asset ids that are not there
+   - Check for existence and remove stale entries from pivMap
    - Compute hashes on client-side on startup
    - Add them to map
-   - Check for existence and remove stale entries from pivMap
    - Endpoint to get ids of pivs for list of hashes.
    - Move to isolate
 - Hide pivs that are organized in Local